deas/teectl/example/README.md

 teectl get plugins -cluster ${cluster_name}
 ```

-To access the proxy service from you local machine, you might want to add an implementation of a LoadBalancer:
+To access the proxy service from your local machine, you might want to add an implementation of a LoadBalancer:

 ```shell
 make apply-lb